 The most renowned caves are present deep within the Smoky Mountains and are a sanctuary for a variety of plants and animals.
 Since the caves in the Smoky Mountains are one of the natural preserves in Tennessee, the government takes great care to protect them and keep them clean.

 Caves in Gatlinburg offer an ideal opportunity for inquisitive tourists to explore mountains and analyze gorgeous cave formations formed millions of years ago.
 These caves are a respite for locals and tourists alike.
+You can even create extraordinary videos for your social media or Youtube and share your experience online.

 Although some people worry that caves in the Smoky Mountains are unsafe for human exploration, many others prefer to spend time here to break the monotony of their daily routines.